dmitri-carpov/angularjs-portlet/README.md

 Installation
 -------------
-Download war file from target/angularjs-portlet.war and copy it to $LIFERAY\_HOME/deploy directory
+Copy target/angularjs-portlet.war to your $LIFERAY\_HOME/deploy directory

 What it does?
 -------------